-The thinning of ozone layer, the rise in global temperatures and the depletion of natural resources apparently leads to significant environmental challenges to the highest degree and poses severe threat to the societal safety issues.
-In our current landscape, we witness a confluence of rapid wealth and energy expansion amidst the alarming rise in pollution levels, culminating in the decline of both public health and environmental wellbeing as well.
-The escalation in the utilization of fossil fuels and natural resources during industrial and post-industrial advancements might be the underlying causes for the aforementioned issues.
-Hence, we have been attempting hard to find substitute green avenues for generating less-polluting energy and accordingly many research institutions have come together in promoting renewable, green and clean energy technologies for replacing conventional energy resources.
-One alternative approach to address exponential growing demand of wealth and energy alongside increasing pollution and its detrimental effects on public and environmental health is the paradigm transition towards a "sustainable and circular bio-economy".
+The thinning of the ozone layer, the rise in global temperatures, and the depletion of natural resources https://doi.org/10.2298/CICEQ240526034P apparently lead to significant environmental challenges to the highest degree and pose severe threats to societal safety issues.
+In our current landscape, we witness a confluence of rapid wealth and energy expansion amidst the alarming rise in pollution levels, culminating in the decline of both public health and environmental well-being.
+The escalation in the utilization of fossil fuels and natural resources during industrial and post-industrial advancements might be the underlying cause for the aforementioned issues.
+Hence, we have been attempting hard to find substitute green avenues for generating less-polluting energy and accordingly, many research institutions have come together to promote renewable, green, and clean energy technologies for replacing conventional energy resources.
+One alternative approach to address the exponentially growing demand for wealth and energy alongside increasing pollution and its detrimental effects on public and environmental health is the paradigm transition towards a "sustainable and circular bio-economy".
 A circular bio-economy is sustainably designed to minimize waste, make the most of existing resources, and reduce environmental impacts.
 Thus, the hunt for eco-friendly and low-cost materials is becoming more evident for example, through the use of renewable resources.